MacHu-GWU/dynamodb_modeler-project/README.rst

 How to Use
 ------------------------------------------------------------------------------
 If you don't know common strategy to declare one-to-many and many-to-many relationship, please read this `Reinvent YouTube In DynamoDB <./Reinvent-YouTube-In-DynamoDB.ipynb>`_ notebook to Learn.
+You can also read the `One-To-Many-Relationship <./01-One-To-Many-Relationship/index.rst>`_ for more detailed information.

-If you want to desgin a new data model for your project, you can duplicate `Reinvent YouTube In DynamoDB <./Reinvent-YouTube-In-DynamoDB.ipynb>`_ notebook to start your own project.
+If you want to design a new data model for your project, you can duplicate `Reinvent YouTube In DynamoDB <./Reinvent-YouTube-In-DynamoDB.ipynb>`_ notebook to start your own project.

 Install Dependencies